Planning to attend the festival?

 We have great tips on must-see attractions, and hidden gems.

 Book now at our official hotel, the Delta Halifax.

 Start off your city tour right with Downtown Halifax.
 Explore the numerous shops and restaurants on the historic Barrington Street.
-Grab a drink and a bite to eat on Argyle Street, Halifax’s heart of entertainment.
-Take a walk down one of the busiest streets in the city, Spring Garden Road, home to numerous diverse retail stores, services, and restaurants ranging from pub grub to fine dining.
-Make sure to take a trip up to the top floor of the architectural marvel that is our Halifax Central Library to get a killer view of the city.
+Grab a drink and a bite to eat on Argyle Street.
+Take a walk down one of the busiest streets in the city, Spring Garden Road.
+Take a trip to the top floor of the architectural marvel that is our Halifax Central Library to get a killer view of the city.

 You’ve probably seen the photos of the Peggy’s Cove Lighthouse, but even us locals can’t resist a trip out there.
 Take the scenic Lighthouse Route and stay off the black rocks!

 POINT PLEASANT PARK

 Wilderness in the city, take a stroll with the ocean on one side and a forest on the other: Point Pleasant Park.